 We live in ice hockey country.
-Here, dwellers use convert old hockey sticks into windshield scrapers for the snow and ice.
-It also means that youth players are frequently tapped for juniors, the precursor leagues before going pro here or abroad.
-Over the last four years, we have seen many dreams fade before ultimately dying (with few exceptions).
+Here, dwellers convert old hockey sticks into windshield scrapers for the snow and ice–because one must also show a love of the sport, even when one is not playing.
+It also means that youth players are frequently tapped for juniors, the precursor league before going pro here or abroad.
+Over the last four years, we have seen many dreams fade before ultimately dying.
 Just today, we had a talented young man (19) who played several seasons in Europe call my husband.
 When I heard the advice Roger was giving, I thought to myself, “another dream just died.”

 Rog empathized, he himself having experienced three successive dream-deaths as I call them.
 First, it was failing the eye exam required by the Air Force while still in high school (he wanted to be a fighter pilot).
 He was crushed, but according to his mother, rebounded by focusing on sports.
 Only 6’2, he was a standout basketball player in his region, receiving scholarships but not to the top school of his choice.
 When that (second) dream died, he pivoted to football, walking on to the University team his freshman year as a tight end.
 This dream continued until he was injured his sophomore year.
 Bah-bum.